Pasar al contenido principal Saltar al pie de página del mapa del sitio

 What’s Next?

-Accounting professionals should have conversations with their clients to gain a better understanding of each client’s financial situation and be prepared to offer any resources that might help.
+Accounting professionals and financial advisors should have conversations with their impacted clients to gain a better understanding of each client’s financial situation and be prepared to offer any resources that might help.

-Paychex continues to monitor the developments in Congress and will provide updates as the legislative branch works toward producing a budget that funds the government for the next fiscal year without having to negotiate continuing resolutions every few months.
+Paychex continues to monitor the developments in Congress and will provide updates as the legislative branch works toward producing a bill that funds the government.
 We understand the challenges facing employers and offer educational resources and a variety of funding options to consider that might fit your business needs.

 Tags